sornekian/HyeMuscle/README.md

 # HyeMuscle

-The following is a Muscle Car Forum created and designed to be a safe space to discuss, debate or relay any thoughts a User may feel strongly about regarding American made Muscle Cars.
+The following is a Muscle Car Forum created and designed to be a safe space to discuss, debate or relay any thoughts a User may feel strongly about regarding American made Muscle Cars. <br>
+This link https://hyemuscle.herokuapp.com/ is the currently active version of 'HyeMuscle'.

 *Users* that are **not logged in** are able to view the 'Home', 'All Threads', 'Archived Threads' and 'Hall of Cars' pages.